jawadabbass/laravel-permission/README.md

 Create column 'user_type' in users table and inser a user with user_type = 'super_admin'

-Add
+Add in User Model
 ```
 use Jawadabbass\LaravelPermissionUuid\Traits\HasRoles;
 ```
-in User Model and in User Model class add
+And in User Model class add

 ```
 use HasRoles;